woisy00/pymygw/README.md

 pymygw
 ======

-a mysensors to openhab gw based on https://github.com/wbcode/ham
+a [mysensors](http://www.mysensors.org/) to openhab gw based on https://github.com/wbcode/ham

+**MySensors Serial Protocol (1.4) support only**

 ### Requirements

 - an arduino mysensors serial gateway connected via usb/serial on a linux host
-- an openhab installation (not required for testing, but it would be usefull  :) )
+- an openhab installation (not required for testing, but it would be usefull)
+ - configured openhab items (atm only NumberItems are supported)
 - some sensors
 - python pip installed